unarsezer/Football-Analytics/HeatMap-2Dims/data/README.md

-You can find the logos and icons I used to create the graph here
+You can find the data and image I used to make the graph here